cedar-policy/rfcs/text/0101-policy-store-specification.md

 ## Detailed design

+Content structure of the policy store descriptor file is detailed in three sections below.

-* [Field descriptions](#field-descriptions) below define each field in the JSON structure.
+* [Field descriptions](#field-descriptions) section describes each field in the policy store's JSON structure.
-* The [JSON schema](#json-schema-for-the-policy-store) provides an accurate structure of the policy store.
+* The [JSON schema](#json-schema-for-the-policy-store) section provides an accurate structure of the policy store's JSON structure.
-* Refer to the policy store [examples](#policy-store-examples) to help visualize the policy store in real-life usage.
+* Refer to the policy store file [examples](#policy-store-examples) to help visualize the policy store in real-life usage.

 ### Field Descriptions